Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Editing-a-LaTeX-file.md

 \end{abstract}
 ```

-by making sure your cursor is on the environment name inside either the `\begin` or `\end` command and using kbd:[Shift + F6], then type the new name.
+by making sure your cursor is on the environment name inside either the `\begin` or `\end` command and using <shortcut>Shift + F6</shortcut>, then type the new name.

 When you try to rename an element for which refactoring is not supported, the element will simply not change or in some cases a warning "Inserted identifier is not valid" will be shown.

 ## Switching between math environments
-To switch between math environments, press kbd:[Alt + Enter] when your cursor is in a math environment.
+To switch between math environments, press <shortcut>Alt + Enter</shortcut> when your cursor is in a math environment.
 Then you can choose 'Convert to other math environment' and you will get a popup to choose from.

 ![Environment switching](environment-switch.png)